queuemail/docs-and-examples/legal-contact.md

-If you have further questions, please do not hesitate to contact us at contact info@queuemail.dev.
+If you have further questions, please do not hesitate to contact us at info@queuemail.dev.